ronituohino/doodle-design/README.md

 After this, to connect to the client application, open a browser and connect to `localhost:3000`
 To connect to the admin application, connect to `localhost:3050`
 To connect to the GraphQL Explorer, connect to `localhost:4000`

 ## Production

 Setting up the production environment is also very easy:

 - Make sure your .env file and MongoDB are configured correctly
-- Make sure you have Docker installed
+- Make sure you have Docker installed **and running**
   - You can test this by opening a terminal and running `docker -v`
   - This should print the Docker version, otherwise find out how to install Docker on your operating system
 - Open the project root directory with a terminal and run `npm run docker-up`